Eric43/tdtk/README.md

 # Project Goals

-The goal of this project is to provide trauma directors with the necesary statistical/mathematical models to analyze trauma patient data that has a basic Protected Health Informtion (PHI) removed but may still have a greather than very-low probability of patient ID.
-In addtion to only the basic removal HIPAA proteted research done by the trauma director (that is not meant for public use), several function have added data blinding option.
-This blining option can bin ages, zip codes (removal of last 2 or full removal) or both.
-To prevent further patient ID, the geocoded plots include random noise to prevent geo-location identificatino.
-Togheeter these tools can be used to fully inv
+The goal of this project is to provide trauma directors with the necesary statistical/mathematical models to analyze trauma patient data that has a basic Protected Health Informtion (PHI) removed but may still have a greather than very-low probability of patient ID (limited dataset).
+With the limited dataset, a trauma director or apprpriate medical proffessional can generate necessary reports/figures.

+In addtion to the basic removal of PHI in the limited dataset (not intended for direct public use/viewing), ithe trauma director or apprpriatedly trained personell can blind age and zip to decrease potential risk or re-identificaiton to very low.
+This blining option can bin ages, zip codes (removal of last 2 or full removal) or both(recommended for non-professionals).
+To prevent further patient ID, the geocoded plots include random noise or will use mathmatical modeling via 2d statistical density models that minimize potential patient identification.